huebye/jquery-mini-app/README.md

 # jquery-mini-app
 To-Do App<br>
 <br>
 PURPOSE  => Create a to-do list for your daily tasks.
-Stay on track with your goals using a to do list.
+Stay on track with your goals and achieve greatness.

 How TO => 1.
 Easily add tasks clicking the "add" button.
           2. Delete a task by clicking the "X" button.